-The academy is easily accessible since the majority of classrooms are at ground level.
-Where classroom are above the ground floor, lifts are installed to ensure accessibility.
-All blocks have automatic doors and are wide enough to accommodate wheelchairs.
+The academy is easily accessible since most classrooms are at ground level.
+Where classrooms are above the ground floor, lifts are installed to ensure accessibility, however, these are currently these are currently limited to the SEND department and the new buildings at school at this time, so not all the buildings have the facility to accommodate less able students to attend classrooms above the ground floor.
+Where appropriate and possible, accommodation is made in floor level classrooms.
+All blocks have doors that are wide enough to accommodate wheelchairs.
 The site is regularly risk assessed and alterations made to enable students who may have physical needs or hearing or sight impairment.
-See the Accessibility Policy
+Please see the Accessibility Policy